 1120-1215 Building Referral Networks for Endometriosis Care It takes a multi-specialty team to assist the person with endometriosis in accessing care.
 From the internist and the local gyn there are signs and symptoms the generalist can spot.
 Understanding when to refer our and when to seek other care as a patient.
 How to build multi-disciplinary teams, what to look for beyond endometriosis as a driver of pain and the advantages and disadvantages of traveling for care, as well as caring for the person who has traveled for care. moderated by Heather Guidone, Center for Endometriosis Care

-Dr Farr Nezhat, OBGYN and MIG Surgeon, Nezhat Surgery for Gynecology/Oncology, founding member of Worldwide Endometriosis March and the Nezhat Foundation, New York, New York
+Dr Farr Nezhat, GYN/ONC and MIG Surgeon, Nezhat Surgery for Gynecology/Oncology, founder of Worldwide Endometriosis March, New York, New York

 Dr Gaby Moawad, OBGYN and MIG Surgeon, George Washington University Hospital, Washington DC